-If space for posting of notices, announcements, pictures, placards, advertisements, or publications is limited because of the demands for such space. first priority will be given to administrative and faculty notices dealing with the educational activities and purposes of the University.
+If space for posting of notices, announcements, pictures, placards, advertisements, or publications is limited because of the demands for such space, first priority will be given to administrative and faculty notices dealing with the educational activities and purposes of the University.
 Second priority will be given to students and registered campus organizations for the posting of notices.
 Last in priority will be all other persons and organizations not officially connected with the University.
 All such material posted shall be removed by the person or organization responsible for posting the same within three days of its loss of currency.
-The University reserves the right to remove any non-current material or any materials posted contrary to the abovestated policy.
+Outside (non-TWU) commercial notices can be posted for a maximum of three days a month.
+The University reserves the right to remove any non-current material or any materials posted contrary to the above-stated policy.